gitter-badger/0/README.md

 We already use the *PINF.Genesis.ccjson* file to get ready for when *PINF.Genesis* is released as this project will act as one reference implementation of a *PINF.Genesis* based system at that time.

+`ccjson` is the config orchestration solution for Zero System and can be found here: [github.com/LogicCores/ccjson](https://github.com/LogicCores/ccjson)